RC258/Discerete-Optimization-for-Scheduling-CPLEX/README.md

 - Drag the MOD file and DAT files into your created Configurations.
 - Right click your created Configurations and click 'Run this'.
 The optimization results will presented at left concer of the window.
 The 'result' shows the optimal scheduling results.

+## Aviation Trainee Scheduling
+#### Objectives:
+- Ensure each simulator will be schedule with one trainee.

+#### Constraints:
+- Each simulator is associated with a specific aviation type.
+Each trainee is only registered into simulators that match their driving certification.
+Trainees can only be scheduled in simulators for which they have the appropriate certification.
+- Each trainee will provide their unavailable time blocks during which they cannot be scheduled.
+- Each trainee will provide their preferred time blocks, which should be maximized to align with their preferences.